|About Us News Resources Login Become a member Help Search|

 “Less than nothing,” she said at once with obvious conviction.
 “I weary of their attentions, of all unsought attentions thrust upon me.”
 She paused for lack of further words, smacking a fist against her palm in a rather unladylike fashion as though the gesture would say quite enough without spilling all her desultory troubles to a stablehand.
 Watching her out of the corner of his eye, Thranduil allowed himself a slight smile at her expense, but in the ensuing quiet she seemed rather intrigued by his apparent disinterest.
 There was nothing feigned about it; she was exquisite, but she was nothing to him.

-“And who are you, my fair lord?” she asked at last, coming nearer to stand beside the stall door, her clear grey eyes flashing as with captured starlight.
+“And who are you, my fair lord?” she asked at last, coming nearer to stand beside the stall door, her clear gray eyes flashing as with captured starlight.
 “I have not seen you here before this, but I know you are more than you would seem.
 You are perhaps of the Oropherionnath, yes?”

 “I am,” Thranduil answered freely, though he volunteered no further information.